HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/mp_wcm_fallback.md

     4. Under **Additional Properties**, click **Custom Properties**.

     5. Click **New**, and enter the property name `wcm.fallback.page`.
-Set the string value to the unique name or object ID of the portal page that you created as the fallback page.
+Set the string value to the unique name or object ID of the DX page that you created as the fallback page.

     6. Save the changes to the master configuration.